PeterBengtson/control-tower-log-aggregator/README.md

 the application sets up long-term storage properly per combined log item, only transferring them to Glacier if they exceed the 200K limit, otherwise it simply leaves them in Standard_IA.

+The 200K limit is of course configurable.

+The daily main log files from Control Tower - CloudTrail, CloudTrail Digest, and Config logs - are processed per account.
+For each of the three log types, you get one combined log file per day.

+The application can also aggregate log files from other types of log buckets in your Log Archive account, as long as they have parsable dates in their name/key/path.
+Such log buckets would typically include CloudWatch logs, load balancer logs, CloudFront logs, GuardDuty logs, and log bucket S3 access logs.
+These logs will be combined into one log file per day per bucket, not per account.

 ## Architecture